Surrender your parrot

 PRH has an open admission philosophy, which means we accept every bird regardless of health (barring certain flock-endangering diseases), age, species or behavior that is surrendered to us.
 Let’s work together to ensure the best possible solution for you and your bird.
 We may be able to help you keep your bird at home or there may be alternative re-homing options available to you.

 Only begin the process of surrendering your bird to PRH if alternative resources don’t address the circumstances you are experiencing with your bird.
 To surrender, set up an appointment with us by calling 678.346.5217.
-Complete and send the surrender form along with a couple of pictures of your bird to our surrender department.
+Complete and send the surrender form along with a couple of pictures of your bird and your bird’s cage to our surrender team.
 Please forward or bring any veterinary records with you as well.

 Found a stray parrot?